-The remains are then taken to a cremulator where they are ground down to a fine dust and the ashes are either placed below ground level and covered over, or placed in a sealed urn/container which is given to the deceased's relatives.
+The remains are then taken to the cremulator where they are ground down to a fine dust and scattered in the grounds or placed in a sealed urn/container, which is given to the deceased's relatives.
+Any material collected from flueways during cleaning is buried on site.
+No material leaves the site except when released to relatives.